Staff Members

 Wes Berry

 Home-Based Child Care Coordinator Wes is a native of Watauga County and has a 10+ year history with The Children’s Council as an Incredible Year’s Coordinator, Board Member, and Volunteer.
 Wes was a graduate of Cove Creek Elementary, Watauga High School, and Appalachian State, and recently completed his master’s degree in Youth, Family, and Community Sciences from North Carolina State University.
 He brings nearly twenty years of marketing experience with him and specializes in creative storytelling, marketing implementation, and organizational growth.
 Wes is excited to utilize his networking skills, and educational track to help facilitate a home-based child care network for Watauga County.
 In his spare time, he enjoys the outdoors and creating healthy environments for family life education and social justice endeavors.
-Wes has two daughters, Savanna (19) and Larson (15). |
+Wes has a wife Sarah, two daughters, Savanna and Larson and three wonderful stepchildren. |

 Christine Thacker

 Operations Manager Originally from Boone, Christine graduated from Appalachian State University in 2003 with a Bachelor’s degree in Public Communications and a minor in Media Studies.
 She has worked for numerous small businesses in the area and has several years of experience in office management and customer service.
 Christine is excited to apply her skills to the non profit arena and help this great organization meet their goals for the future.
-In her spare time she loves hiking, camping, music and spending as much time as possible outside with her husband, son and dog. |
+In her spare time she loves hiking, camping, music and spending as much time as possible outside with her husband and son. |

 Sierra Snyder

-Technical Assistance Specialist Sierra received her Bachelor's degree in Child Development from Appalachian State University in 2018.
+Early Care & Education Specialist; KPL Group Facilitator Sierra received her Bachelor's degree in Child Development from Appalachian State University in 2018.
 She graduated with a focus in Infants, Toddlers, and Preschoolers.
 Sierra worked as an early childhood educator in some capacity for eight years.
-During her time as an early childhood educator, she fell in love with positive guidance principles, responsive caregiving, and forming partnerships with families.
-She is passionate about the importance of early childhood and how a child's earliest years can affect the rest of their life.
-She was hired on at the Children's Council as the Resource Specialist in March of 2023 but it didn't take long to recognize her incredible potential in the world of early childcare.
-By August 2023, she had moved into the role of Technical Assistance Specialist to support our local Early Childhood Educators and their classrooms.
-Sierra lives in Boone with her fiancé and their two cats.
-She enjoys reading, playing in the sunshine, and traveling. |
+During her time as an early educator, she fell in love with positive guidance principles, responsive caregiving, and forming partnerships with families.
+She is passionate about the importance of early childhood and how a child's earliest years can affect the rest of their life!
+Sierra joined The Children's Council in March 2023 and enjoys using her early childhood experience to support teachers, families, and children.
+She has fulfilled the roles of Resource Specialist, Technical Assistance Specialist, and now Early Care & Education Specialist.
+Sierra also leads our Kaleidoscope Play and Learn groups!
+She is happiest when she is spending time with her husband, daughter, and two cats.
+Sierra loves reading, spending time outside, and traveling. |

 Mathew Powell

 Program Support Coordinator; Circle of Parents Facilitator Mathew moved to Boone in 2016 from Shelby, NC, where he graduated from Crest High School.
 He recently graduated from Caldwell Community College with an Associates and now attends Appalachian State University where he is pursuing a Bachelor of Science in Business Administration.
 Mathew's major is Business Management, and he intends to pursue a career in management or business administration.
 He began working at the Children's Council in 2016 as a work study student and as a childcare assistant.
 Mathew currently works part-time as the Administrative Assistant.
 Mathew's hobbies are sports, such as basketball and soccer and watching the Dallas Cowboys play football.
-He also enjoys spending time with his fiancé, two dogs, his friends, and his mentee from the Western Youth Network. |
+He enjoys spending time with his wife, son, daughter, two dogs, friends, and his mentee from the Western Youth Network. |

 Roberta Yates

 Early Childhood Specialist Roberta Yates landed in Boone in 1989 for graduate school and fell in love with the area.
 She met her husband, David, and moved away for several years.
 They came back to the high country to enjoy a slower pace and start a family.
-Roberta has a son, 21, and a daughter, 17.
+Roberta has a son and a daughter.
 She joins The Children Council after serving foster and adoptive families at Watauga County Department of Social Services for 20 + years.
 Roberta has worked with children in a variety of settings, including as a nanny, therapist, social worker, and parent.
 She earned her undergraduate degree in Child Development and her Masters in Counseling from Appalachian State University.
 Roberta is excited to be serving children and families of Watauga County in a totally new capacity.
-She is passionate about the importance of quality child care for everyone.
+She is passionate about the importance of quality childcare for everyone.
 Roberta loves the outdoors, sunshine, reading, and laughing.
 Roberta and her family live in Valle Crucis with their 2 dogs. |

 Jeannie Parsons-Rhymer

-Family Connects Program Support Specialist Jeannie is native in Boone and loves being part of this community.
+PAT Parent Educator Jeannie is native in Boone and loves being part of this community.
 She has served families in the High Country for the Children's Council for over 10 years.
 Jeannie enjoys helping families by connecting them with resources, providing parenting education, and empowering them with new skills.
 She loves children and strongly believes that their wellbeing is our future.
 Jeannie holds degrees in Medical and General Office Administration, certification as a notary public, and certified in Triple P. Her main goal in life is to help improve all the lives of individuals she comes in contact with in a positive way.
 Jeannie has 2 biological sons, with 3 biological grandchildren.
 She remarried in 2018 and now has 6 bonus children, and 10 bonus grandchildren.
 She adores and loves spending time with all her family.
 She has many hobbies, but especially loves spending her time outdoors enjoying the mountains and her other happy place, the beach. |

 Virginia Ford

-Family Connects Community Alignment Specialist Virginia has been involved in the High County’s non-profit sector for nearly 20 years.
-She graduated from ASU with a bachelor’s degree in Human Services Psychology in 2008 but began her commitment to local community service in 2004.
+Fundraising and Outreach Coordinator Virginia has been involved in the High County’s non-profit sector for nearly 20 years.
+She graduated from ASU with a bachelor’s degree in human services psychology in 2008 but began her commitment to local community service in 2004.
 She has enjoyed working with several local non-profits over the years—lending to her a background in case management, crisis intervention, staff supervision, support services, leadership development, staff training, advocacy, volunteer recruitment, life skills training, administrative services, direct care and life coaching.
 Virginia felt drawn to the world of parenting support following the birth of her first child and was thrilled when the door finally opened for her to pursue that avenue through the Children’s Council.
-She loves time with her husband, two children and their dog.
+She loves time with her husband, two children and dog.
 She enjoys traveling, the outdoors, cooking, art and music. |

-Renee Milligan
+Renee Ashwood

-Family Support Programs Assistant/Children's Program Specialist Renee moved to the High Country in 2013 and graduated from Appalachian State University with an undergrad degree in Psychology.
-She has worked with children and parents at the Children's Council since 2016 working a variety of different programs.
-Renee supports families in multiple ways from helping organize children's and parenting programs to visiting families in their homes for more one-on-one support.
+Adolescent Parenting Coordinator | PAT Parent Educator Renee moved to the High Country in 2013 and graduated from Appalachian State University with an undergrad degree in Psychology.
+She has worked with children and parents at the Children's Council since 2016 working with a variety of different programs.
+Renee enjoys working with families one-on-one in the Parents As Teachers Program(PAT) and the Adolescent Parenting Program(APP).
+These home visiting programs support families that are pregnant or have a child under 3 to support early child development and help provide resources for our families with the youngest children.
+APP is for teen parents between 13-19 that is geared to support young parents to achieve their goals and support their well being through school and their child(ren)’s early development.
 Renee has a passion for prenatal and postnatal support as well as child development and gentle parenting practices.
 She is married with two little ones at home and enjoys her free time cultivating new skills, cooking, hiking, and camping in the mountains with her family. |

 Jessica Yates